 In his great article “Accelerated SSL”, Simon Kuhn shows huge performance improvements by using Intel’s IPP library, a library aimed at leveraging power of multi-core processors and including some cryptographic primitives and a patch to make use of them in OpenSSL.
 Unfortunately, this library is not free, not even as in “free beer.”
 The patch provided by Intel only applies on OpenSSL 0.9.8j.
 Simon updated it for OpenSSL 1.0.0d.
 It also applies with a slight modification to OpenSSL 1.0.0e.
 Look at Simon’s article for instructions on how to compile OpenSSL with IPP.

 Simon measured 220% improvement on RSA 1024-bit private key operations by using this library.
 Unfortunately, we don’t get such a performance burst with stud which exhibits a 15% improvement (but remember that private key operations only happen once every 8 transactions thanks to session reuse).
-Worst, with stunnel, performances are reduced by one third and nginx just segfaults.
+Worst, with stunnel, performance is reduced by one third and nginx just segfaults.
 I think such a library is risky to use in production.

 During the previous tests, only half the capacity of each core were used.
 For stud, adding more workers per core only slightly improves this situation (less than 10% with 4 workers per core).
 Therefore, I thought using hyperthreading could rectify the situation here.
 In this case, stud, stunnel and nginx are allocated 8 “virtual” cores instead of 4. stud only got a small improvement of 5%, nginx a moderate improvement of 11% while stunnel got a significant improvement of 26%.